wenbo5565/wenbo5565.github.io/_pages/about.md

 - Ph.D. (in progress) Operations Research/Decision Sciences at George Washington University School of Businesses
 - Ph.D. (dropout) Operations Research, Data Sciences and Operations Department at Marshall School of Business, University of Southern California (USC)
   - Withdrew after completing the first semester to return to D.C. for family reasons
 - M.S.
-Data Science - Operations Research (finished part-time), George Washington University
+Data Science - Operations Research (finished part-time while working in industry), George Washington University
 - M.S.
 Statistics, Rutgers University - New Brunswick
+- B.B.A.
+Accounting, Anhui University of Finance and Economics, China

 ### Online Learning
 Since my research is interdisciplinary and my formal education is only in the "math" part, I have been studying "the other" part -- medical science, biology, chemistry, and physics -- via massive open online courses (MOOC)